Home Improvement Guide for Davis, CA: What Homeowners Need to Know

 Energy and Comfort Choices

-Davis homeowners often prioritize heat pumps, better windows, solar readiness, shade, induction cooking, and low water landscapes.
+Davis homeowners often prioritize heat pumps, better windows, solar readiness, shade, induction cooking, and low-water landscapes.
 Those choices are useful, but they need sequencing.

 Do not install new finishes before resolving attic insulation, duct leakage, panel capacity, or window performance if comfort is the real problem.